ultimate271/notes/dastoyevsky/brothers01.04.md

 say, “with my goiter I’ve quite the countenance of an ancient Roman patrician of the decadent period.”
 He seemed proud of it.

+### Fyodor's reaction to his son Alexey joining the Monestary, hoping his son might save him from the hooks of hell
 Not long after visiting his mother’s grave Alyosha suddenly announced that he wanted to enter the monastery, and that the monks were willing to receive him as a novice.
 He explained that this was his strong desire, and